From Innovation to Integration

 169,000 mental health emergency 911 calls were received by the NYPD in 2017.
 The majority (56%) of these calls result in the individual being transported to the hospital, highlighting the need for partnership between law enforcement and public health workers.
 Source

-Crime Victim As
+Crime Victim Assistance Program (CVAP)

 City implementation partner: Mayor’s Office of Criminal Justice (MOCJ)

-: Victims of any kind of crime can be served by the Crime Victim Assistance Program, which operates in precincts and Housing Police Service Areas citywide.
+Program description: Victims of any kind of crime can be served by the Crime Victim Assistance Program, which operates in precincts and Housing Police Service Areas citywide.
 The program has dedicated victim advocates for survivors of domestic violence and additional advocates for victims of every other category of crime.
 The program provides safety planning and support in the immediate aftermath of a crime, as well as connections to ongoing individual or group therapy, and help navigating the legal and financial challenges that can emerge after a crime has occurred.

 Need: 28%-45% of victims of violent crime suffer from PTSD, a condition which causes substantial distress, and can damage a victim’s education, employment, relationships, and physical health [Source].
 31% to 84% of women who have experienced intimate partner violence are estimated to experience PTSD [Source].